 Timings: 8 am – 5 pm all days; to get the best value of your time, plan an outing early in the morning or immediately after the sunset

 Planning your holiday in Rajasthan but confused about what to do?
 These Rajasthan travel stories help you find your best trip ever!

-Popular places to visit near Keoladeo National Park
+Some of the popular places you must visit near Keoladeo National Park are –

 Rope Castle Adventure Park offers a number of rope activities like rappelling, Burma bridge, zip-line, climbing, archery etc. The best part is, it is just 200 meters far from Keoladeo Bird Sanctuary.

 Tariff: Starts at INR 900 per person; includes veg-lunch, hi-tea, and any 4 activities

 Suggested Read: 7 Invigorating Things To Do In Bharatpur On Your Vacay In 2022